bamidev/browser-window/README.md

 ## Introduction

 _BrowserWindow_ is designed to be easy to use, and work cross-platform.
-It is built to work in Rust applications that utilize async/await syntax - or that don't do that at all.
+It is built to work in Rust and utilizes the async/await syntax.
 It even has optional thread-safe handles.
 There are currently two different underlying browser frameworks that can be
 selected: WebkitGTK or CEF.